When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 • Protocol: CRUD operations can use various protocols depending on the database, such as SQL or NoSQL.
 REST APIs, on the other hand, primarily use the HTTP protocol for communication between clients and servers.

 • Functionality: CRUD operations are limited to the four basic data manipulation functions: create, read, update, and delete.
-REST APIs, while often utilizing CRUD-like functions, can expose a wide range of functionalities, subroutines, and even other APIs. beyond CRUD, depending on the specific requirements of the application.
+REST APIs, while often utilizing CRUD-like functions, can expose a wide range of functionalities, subroutines, and even other APIs, depending on the specific requirements of the application.
 They offer more flexibility in terms of the operations they can perform.

 • Interoperability: REST APIs are designed to be interoperable and can be consumed by different clients and platforms.
 CRUD operations, on the other hand, are tightly coupled to the database technology being used and may not be easily portable across different systems.